redis-developer/agents-redis-lang-graph-workshop/Readme.md

 ### Note: instructor will be going through this in detail if you get confused.

+> To see an example of creating a graph and adding a node, see the [LangGraph docs](https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot)

 - Uncomment lines 26-47
 - Delete line 48 (graph = None) - this is just a placeholder.
 - Define node 1, the agent, by passing a label `"agent"` and the code to execute at that node `call_tool_model`